Cheukting/rasa_workshop/README.md

 ```
 rasa shell --endpoint endpoint.yml
 ```
-It will call Rasa to run the chatbot and now you can talk to it.
+It will call Rasa to run the chatbot with the endpoint and now you can talk to it.

 #### Restart the action Server